boodyf2/cloud-project/README.md

 # Containerized App using Docker and Docker-Compose
-We Made an app usign 2 containers (mysql & nodejs) with proper config
+We Made an app using 2 containers (mysql & nodejs) with proper config

 ## To create and run the containers simply type
 ```sh